FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

 * [Insert an Event Code](https://github.com/FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/issues/29)
 * [Make a Post](https://github.com/FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/issues/16)

+The reason why we decided to test these features is because we consider them to be among the most important ones in our application:
+- **Login** is the starting point of the app and the responsible one for the authentication of an user
+- **Insert an event code** represents the only way to access all functionalities of the app.
+- **Making a post** represents one possible interaction with the app, and possible the most important one.

 The implementation of the acceptance tests for these features was done with **Gherkin**, with the aid of ```flutter_gherkin``` package for Flutter.

 The automation of these tests is the following: